How Do Variable Interest Rates Work?

 “The advantage here is if the underlying interest rate/index declines, so will the interest you will pay on your loan or security,” said Bailey.
 “Conversely, if this underlying interest rate/index goes up, you'll end up paying higher interest on your loan facility.
 This means you will have to pay more money back to your lender.”

 How do variable rates determine whether they should move up or down?
 By tying themselves to another interest rate and following its movements.

-“In laymen's terms, variable interest rate means an interest rate which is based on a benchmark interest rate or an index or simply market rates,” said accountant and blogger Rishit Shah of TallySchool.
+“In layman's terms, variable interest rate means an interest rate which is based on a benchmark interest rate or an index or simply market rates,” said Rishit Shah of TallySchool.